 - The significant rise in the cloud computing market, combined with the demand for cloud-based solutions by both companies and consumers, leads experts to believe that cloud engineers will be among the most difficult roles to fill this year.

 - California's demand for cloud engineers far outpaces that of other states — with more than twice as many open positions as the next two states, Texas and Virginia, combined — so employers across the Golden State should expect the fiercest fight for top talent.

 6. choose your channels to find candidates

 These days, there are a lot of methods available for sourcing great talent.
-From company websites to job boards, LinkedIn networks to employee referrals, your next great hire could be around any corner.
+From company websites to job boards, LinkedIn searches to employee referrals, your next great hire could be around any corner.